-One final estimate of cell motion was made from Rapid Scan infrared images on 23 August.
+One final estimate of cell motion was made from Rapid-Scan infrared images on 23 August.
 This provided an imperfect means of estimating cell motion because high clouds are advected and do not represent solely the motion of the cell.
 Nevertheless, when individual cells could be tracked over several consecutive images, they provided more information than the empirical estimates given above.
-These "observed" cell motions were calculated as follows: (i) smooth the brightness temperatures from individual pixels using a 25-pixel (5 by 5 box) average; (ii) identify the location of the minimum brightness from consecutive images, and calculate a motion from those locations and the elapsed times using Man-Computer Interactive Data Access System (McIDAS) software.
-This could be done only when unambiguous minima could be identified, and only during the 3 h of Rapid Scans.
-Seven estimates were obtained, with an average speed of motion of 15.7 m s $^{-1}$ .
+These "observed" cell motions were calculated as follows: (i) Smooth the brightness temperatures from individual pixels using a 25-pixel (5 by 5 box) average; (ii) identify the location of the minimum brightness from consecutive images, and calculate a motion from those locations and the elapsed times using McIDAS software.
+This could be done only when unambiguous minima could be identified, and only during the 3 hours of Rapid Scans.
+Seven estimates were obtained, with an average speed of motion of 15.7 ms-1.
 The motion was counterclockwise and outward.
 These rough estimates produced a smaller speed of cell motion than all of the methods above.
 Based on the reasoning of the previous paragraph, it is concluded that the values used in the body of the paper did not overestimate the helicity, and might have underestimated it.